-The Minor in Global Engagement offers an interdisciplinary curriculum that integrates theory with practice and that connects students to the places and communities they are studying through its community-engaged seminars.
+The Minor in Global Engagement offers an interdisciplinary curriculum that integrates theory with practice.
+It connects students to the places and communities they are studying through community-engaged seminars.
 The Minor in Global Engagement is open to all UW Tacoma students.
 Students enrolling in the Minor avail of the benefits of the Global Honors Program: a small faculty to student ratio, funded experiential learning opportunities, and a close-knit community.
 Students achieving a GPA of 3.3 and higher may be considered for Global Honors credentials.
 Emphasis is on the development of critical thinking, writing, research and leadership skills.